opengovfoundation/madison-staging-area/docs/deploy.md

-Once Forge has been used to set up a server and configure a site, it shouldn't need to be messed with again, except perhaps to change environment settings for a site, or to renew SSL certificates.
+Once Forge has been used to set up a server and configure a site, it shouldn't need to be messed with again, except perhaps to change environment settings for a site, or to renew SSL certificates if you don't set up auto-renew (which is enabled by default if you use LetsEncrypt).

 ## Deploy & Release Management: Envoyer